develprr/metamatic-blog/_posts/2022-03-29-performance-gain-using-hash-objects.markdown

 {% endhighlight %}

 On my machine, I am getting durations around 0.15 seconds to find my entry from the list of one million strings.
+Let's stop here for a second and think about this a little.
+First of all, why on earth would you do this and filter arrays at all in your code?

-This type of situation may often occur when you execute a database query and then further filter the data in your code.
-You might want to do that because sometimes you need to apply conditions that are too complex or impossible to express in the database query only.
+This kind of a situation may occur, for example, when you execute a database query and then further filter the data in your code.
+You might want to do so because sometimes you need to apply conditions that are too complex or impossible to express in the database query only.

+Okay, then the other question.
+To spend 0.15 seconds to comb through one million entries, is it good or bad?
+It certainly beats hands down any librarian, at least a librarian without a PC, of course.
+But the truth is that if your code has to spend those 0.15 seconds iterating lists all over again, that innocent tiny glitch will turn into a monster that slowly eats up your master piece and keeps you waking up sweaty in the middle of the night!

 Let's imagine a situation that you have to make multiple searches on the array in hand.
 So let's extend the test method a bit and wrap the array into a Hash object before finding our entry:

 {% highlight ruby %}